wingsweihua/colight/readme.md

 * real-world data

-  Traffic file and road networks of New York City can be found in ``data/NewYork``.
-Jinan and Hangzhou dataset will be included once granted.
+  Traffic file and road networks of New York City can be found in ``data/NewYork``, it contains two networks at different scale: 196 intersection and 48 intersections.
+Jinan and Hangzhou dataset are also included.